needle-tools/needle-engine-samples/package/Runtime/Splines/README.md

 # Splines

-Splines are comprised of connected bezier curves which allow for defining a smooth path in 3D space.
-That can be used in a variety of use cases like camera animations, AI path definition or procedural animation.
+Splines define a path in 3D space.
+You can use them to animate an object along a predefined path using an AnimationClip or dynamically controlled by user input.

-This sample utilizes the [Unity Splines package 2.5.2](https://docs.unity3d.com/Packages/com.unity.splines@2.4/manual/index.html) which is available for Unity LTS 2022 and later.
+One common example is a camera that follows a spline curve and react to e.g. the user scroll input on a website.
+This is how [needle.tools](https://needle.tools) was built too!